About

 Meet the founder, Michele

-Dr Michele T. Knight is the founder and owner of Salon de Morte, a literary platform with the intention of providing a space for authors and writers to share their work.
+Dr Michele T. Knight is the founder of Salon de Morte, a literary platform which provides an online space for authors and writers of like-mind to share their work.

-She is a lifetime student of Dr Philip W. Groves, and her work, which is heavily influenced by esoteric Christianity and the writings of Emanuel Swedenborg and the Fourth Way, extends to exploring other-worldly phenomena and investigating the intersection of after-death contact with concepts and notions of spirituality and the afterlife.
+She is a lifetime student of Dr Philip W. Groves, and her work, which is informed by esoteric Christianity and the writings of Emanuel Swedenborg and the Fourth Way, extends to exploring other-worldly phenomena and to investigating the intersection of after-death contact with concepts and notions of spirituality and the afterlife.

 It has always been Michele's dream to share her work with a broader, non-academic audience.
-Pursuing this goal, she has embarked on self-publishing, with her first non-fiction book, Consciousness and the Search for Reality, marking the realisation of this aspiration.
+In pursuit of this goal she embarked on self-publishing, with her first non-fiction book, Consciousness and the Search for Reality, marking the realisation of this aspiration.

 You can read more of Michele's writing by visiting her blog, Amicus Mortis: amicusmortis.com